bechryko/rainy-days/README.md

 ## Run as PWA

-Run `npm run server` to build the project and open it with a http-server.
+Run `npm run start-pwa` to build the project and open it with an HTTP server.
 Navigate to `http://localhost:8080/`.
 You can now install the application and use it in offline mode.